Monge–Ampère equation

 In mathematics, a (real) Monge–Ampère equation is a nonlinear second-order partial differential equation of special kind.
-A second-order equation for the unknown function u of two variables x,y is of Monge–Ampère type if it is linear in the determinant of the Hessian matrix of u and in the second-order partial derivatives of u.
-The independent variables (x,y) vary over a given domain D of R^{2}.
-The term also applies to analogous equations with n independent variables.
+A second-order equation for the unknown function $u$ of two variables $x$, $y$ is of Monge–Ampère type if it is linear in the determinant of the Hessian matrix of $u$ and in the second-order partial derivatives of $u$.
+The independent variables ($x$, $y$) vary over a given domain $D$ of $\R^2$.
+The term also applies to analogous equations with $n$ independent variables.
 The most complete results so far have been obtained when the equation is elliptic.

-Monge–Ampère equations frequently arise in differential geometry, for example, in the Weyl and Minkowski problems in differential geometry of surfaces.
-They were first studied by Gaspard Monge in 1784 and later by André-Marie Ampère in 1820.
-Important results in the theory of Monge–Ampère equations have been obtained by Sergei Bernstein, Aleksei Pogorelov, Charles Fefferman, and Louis Nirenberg.
-More recently, Alessio Figalli and Luis Caffarelli were recognized for their work on the regularity of the Monge–Ampère equation, with the former winning the Fields Medal in 2018 and the latter the Abel Prize in 2023.
+It is named after Gaspard Monge who introduced descriptive geometry and the first form of the partial differential equation in 1784, and after André-Marie Ampère who introduced the nonlinear partial differential equation in 1820 when studying the geometry of surfaces.

+Luis Caffarelli earned the 2023 Abel Prize for his work on this equation.